Ermioni – Spetses

 Ferries to Saronic Islands

-The earliest Ermioni Spetses ferry typically departs Ermioni at about 10:40 and the last ferry usually leaves at 23:45.
+The earliest Ermioni Spetses ferry sailings typically depart Ermioni at around 11:45.
+The last ferry usually departs at 19:35.

-The distance between Ermioni to Spetses is approximately 10 miles (16km) or 9 nautical miles.
+The distance between Ermioni and Spetses is approximately 9.8 miles (15.8km) or 8.5 nautical miles.

-Unfortunately, cars are not allowed to travel on ferries between Ermioni and Spetses.
+Currently, cars are not allowed on ferries between Ermioni and Spetses.

 More routes than anyone else.